Hometown: St. Louis, Mo.

 Wallace’s accomplishments both on and off the track have been widely recognized.
 He is a member of the National Motorsports Press Association’s (NMPA) Hall of Fame, a past recipient of the NMPA Myers Brothers Award for outstanding lifetime contributions to the sport of stock car racing and a two-‐time NMPA Driver of the Year.

 When all is said and done, Wallace, a former NASCAR Sprint Cup Series champion and 55-‐time race winner, will go into history as one of the greatest stock car drivers ever to strap on a helmet.
-At the time of his retirement from driving in 2005, Wallace ranked as one of the top-‐five money winners in NASCAR history, with nearly $50 million in career earnings.
+At the time of his retirement from driving.
+Wallace ranked as one of the top-‐five money winners in NASCAR history, with nearly $50 million in career earnings.
 His 55 career victories marked the eighth-‐best all-‐time career total and the seventh-‐best in NASCAR’s modern era; his nearly 20,000 laps led ranked him seventh all-‐time.
 For sixteen straight seasons, Wallace won at least one race on NASCAR’s premier circuit, marking the third longest such streak in history.

 In his final year on the NASCAR circuit, Rusty Wallace left fans with an appreciation for his vast contributions to the growth and popularity of NASCAR racing.
 More than a dozen state, city, and county seats of government declared race day as officially recognized Rusty Wallace Days.
 In addition, bestowed upon Wallace were Delaware’s Order of the First State and North Carolina’s Order of the Long Leaf Pine, the highest civilian honors in those states.